Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 ### `Lombiq.Hosting.Tenants.Maintenance.RemoveLoginInfos`

 It's a maintenance task that removes the login infos of users from the database.
 It is available only for the default tenant.
+Useful if you have Azure AD enabled in your production environment and you want to reset staging to the production database.
+Then you would get "System.InvalidOperationException: Provider AzureAD is already linked for userName" error without removing the login infos.

 The following configuration should be used to allow the maintenance to run: